ant-design/ant-design-pro-site/blog/deploy-pro.en-US.md

 ### Technical selection

-Static websites are very simple to deploy, and there are many options available on the market.
+Static websites are easy to deploy, and there are many options available on the market.
 More commonly used are:

 - [Netlify](https://docs.netlify.com/) Support for static sites and functions, the user experience is great.
 - [Github pages](https://pages.github.com/) It's completely free, but only supports static.